Timmmdavis/CutAndDisplaceJulia/README.md

 ```julia
 include("C:/Users/USERNAME/.julia/packages/BuildCGAL/src/DownloadAndCheckAllCGALCompilerDependencies.jl")
 ```
+   - On Windows (12/3/25) I now download gcc via the https://www.msys2.org/ package.
+After installing this package, use the package manager to install MinGW: pacman -S mingw-w64-i686-toolchain.
+Go with the defaults and install everything.
+Check it runs in powershell using gcc –version, make sure the C:/msys64/mingw32/bin its on the path
    - You may need to run this multiple times
    - If links are broken, see the Troubleshooting section